 Anesthesia is the medicine that puts you to sleep and makes you feel no pain during your surgery.
 There are two different types of anesthesia; "local" and "general".

 Local anesthesia is special numbing medicine that is applied only to the area of your body where you are having a procedure.
-If you have local anaesthesia, you stay awake during the procedure.
+If you have local anesthesia, you stay awake during the procedure.

-General anesthesia puts you completely asleep during your procedure.
+General anesthesia puts you to sleep during your procedure.
 Most people wake up feeling sleepy when the surgery is over.

 With both types of anesthesia, you won't feel any pain.
 It will take a while to wear off, and in the meantime, you will stay in the recovery room where you will be cared for until you are completely awake and alert.

-If you have any worries or concerns about the type of anesthesia that you will be receiving, ask your surgeon or nurse to answer your questions.
+If you have any worries or concerns about the type of anesthesia that you will be having, talk to your nurse or surgeon.
 Also, it is very important to let your surgeon/anesthesiologist know if you or any family members have ever had problems with anesthesia in the past, such as a severe headache, nausea, or a very sleepy feeling that took a long time to wear off.
 Unless you require emergency surgery, you should know which type of anesthesia you're going to have in advance.